Davis Injury Lawyers, PLLC | Detroit Dog Bite Lawyer - Davis Injury Lawyers, PLLC | Free Consults

 A dog bite victim might be unable to recover compensation if they were not lawfully present on private property.
 That means if you were trespassing and a dog bit you, its owner may not be responsible in some cases.

-Turn to a Detroit Dog Bite Lawyer for Help
+Turn to a Dog Bite Lawyer in Detroit for Help

 If you were bit by a dog, you should immediately contact a lawyer who can handle your case while you focus on recovering.